Kohze/Metavibe/README.md

 **Image Based Recognition**

-Since BSSIDs can be recorded and potentially aquired for the location via network database, we added a feature where the user needs to recognigize one or more images at the location (again treshold based).
+Since BSSIDs can be recorded and potentially acquired for the location via network database, we added a feature where the user needs to recognize one or more images at the location (again threshold based).
 In addition to encryption image the content creator uploads of a easily recognizable detail of the surrounding, a google image search query will add multiple similar looking images.
 The user then needs to pick the right one in a captcha style

 ![Captcha](http://kohze.com/metaVibe/Captcha.jpg)